byuksektepe/UNSSDefenceCatalogApp/README.md

 ## License
-Copyright © 2021 Berkant Yüksektepe
+Copyright © 2021 UNSS Savunma ve Atmosfer Teknolojileri / Berkant Yüksektepe

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.